raventid/es-airline-app/concerns.md

 What if we add or remove some service (baggage)?
 What if we change event payload during program evolution?

+9.
+How to work with PHI. (credit card data)

 # Alternatives or concepts we can still some ideas from

 Karafka - framework for Kafka based applications.